barthanssens/hack4govbe/README.md

 # hack4govbe
-Links and other stuff related to hack4gov.be
+Links and other stuff related to hack4gov.be challenges.

 ## Challenge: paying taxes